 You need to use fining agents to clarify your beer and at the same time reduce sediment in the finish bottles.
 The fining agents need to be added before bottling.
 You can use additives like gelatin and polyclad, and these should be added after active fermentation.

 - Weigh it Right

 One more time, make sure you weigh your priming sugar.
-Avoid the old habit of just adding some corn sugar to your beer and that's it.
+Avoid the old habit of just adding some corn sugar to your beer and that’s it.
 Sugar varies a lot; a cup of corn sugar is not the same as a cup of brown sugar.
-Use a calculator to monitor this, you can just google a priming sugar calculator, and find free options.
+Use a priming sugar calculator for best results.